 Will my child be able to cook in the boarding residence?

 Yes.
 The boarding residence is equipped with 2 full-sized and fully equipped kitchens on each floor.
-It should be noted that cooking is not allowed in bedrooms or in the studio rooms for fire and safety reasons.
+It should be noted that cooking is not allowed in bedrooms for fire and safety reasons.